0xPolygonMiden/miden-base/docs/architecture/transaction.md

 1. **Prologue**

    Executes at the beginning of a transaction.
 It validates on-chain commitments against the provided data.
 This is to ensure that the transaction executes against a valid on-chain recorded state of the account and to be consumed notes.
-Notes to be consumed must be registered on-chain — except for [ephemeral notes](note.md) which can be consumed without block inclusion.
+Notes to be consumed must be registered on-chain — except for [erasable notes](note.md) which can be consumed without block inclusion.

 2. **Note processing**